openstack/openstack-manuals/doc/ha-guide/source/storage-ha-backend.rst

 - Ephemeral storage is allocated for an instance and is deleted when the instance is deleted.
-The Compute service manages ephemeral storage and by default, Compute stores ephemeral drives as files on local disks on the Compute node.
+The Compute service manages ephemeral storage and by default, Compute stores ephemeral drives as files on local disks on the compute node.
 As an alternative, you can use Ceph RBD as the storage back end for ephemeral storage.

 - Persistent storage exists outside all instances.
 Two types of persistent